core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The authors sincerely thank Christian Amsuess, Stefan Beck, Rolf Blom, Carsten Bormann, Esko Dijk, Klaus Hartke, Rikard Hoeglund, Richard Kelsey, John Mattsson, Dave Robin, Jim Schaad, Ludwig Seitz, Peter van der Stok and Erik Thormarker for their feedback and comments.

-The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the EIT-Digital High Impact Initiative ACTIVE.
+The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; the SSF project SEC4Factory under the grant RIT17-0032; and the EIT-Digital High Impact Initiative ACTIVE.